spences10/cheat-sheets/sheets/vscode.md

 on the top right you can select the icon for Open Keyboard Shortcuts (JSON).

+Alternatively use the keyboard shortcuts `Crtl+Shift+p` and search for "Open Keyboard Shortcuts (JSON)"

 Paste in your shortcut, in this case duplicating lines, which is missing in Ubuntu VS Code: